 - You must be at least 18 to apply.
-Those ages 15-17 can apply for our Junior Corps program. - You must complete The Company Application, schedule an interview with the recruitment board, be voted in, pass a department doctor's physical, and pass a background check - You must be legally allowed to work in the United States - You must reside in or up to 1 mile outside of the Fire Districts boundaries, or work full time in the fire district. - You must be physically, intellectually and emotionally capable of performing the duties of a firefighter as assigned. - You must not be convicted of arson of any degree. - New members will be considered on probation for a period of one year.
-Their probationary activities will be reviewed within 30 days following one year of active service, and the member will be recommended for continued service, or terminated at that time. - You must complete the in house probationary requirements prior to participating in emergency calls. - Removal from probationary status requires that the aforementioned requirements be fulfilled along with their probationary requirements of their membership classification. - Members must attend: - o First 10 years of membership: 100% or 50 points - 48 points - Earned by 40% of all emergency calls. - Fire attendance points figured Pro-rata of 40% of all fires. - 36 points - For attending at least nine meetings. - Each meeting earns 4 points up to a total of 36 points. - 4 points - For attending at least 4 parades. - Points earned 1 point per parade up to 4 points. - 12 points - For working attendance at the Annual Carnival.
+Those ages 15-17 can apply for our Junior Corps program. - You must complete The Company Application, schedule an interview with the recruitment board, be voted in, pass a department doctor's physical, and pass a background check - You must be a citizen of the United States of America - You must reside in the Yorktown Heights Fire District, or a neighboring Fire District's boundaries, or work full time in the fire district. - You must be physically, intellectually and emotionally capable of performing the duties of a firefighter as assigned. - You must not be convicted of arson of any degree. - New members will be considered on probation for a period of one year.
+Their probationary activities will be reviewed within 30 days following one year of active service, and the member will be recommended for continued service, or terminated at that time. - You must complete the in house probationary training requirements prior to participating in emergency calls. - Removal from probationary status requires that the aforementioned requirements be fulfilled along with their probationary requirements of their membership classification. - Members must meet the following by-laws: - 1.
+Attend a minimum of twenty-five (25) work nights or drills - 2.
+Attend a minimum of nine (9) meetings - 3.
+Attend at least seventy-five (75) percent of the work nights at the carnival - 4.
+Have progress reviewed by Membership Committee.